Training for faculty who wish to teach the First Year Seminar

 The Core Curriculum at Marshall University requires that all first year students complete nine hours of emphasis on both critical thinking (Core I) and the MU Degree Profile.
 At the core of that Core is FYS 100: First Year Seminar in Critical Thinking.
 FYS 100 emphasizes inquiry, intercultural thinking, information literacy, life-long learning skills (metacognition) and integrative thinking.
 Limited to an enrollment of 22 students, FYS courses are active, energetic, hands on.
 They involve debate, asking essential questions, experimentation, writing to learn, the leveraging of failure, and adaptation.

 We invite you to join the FYS Faculty at Marshall University.
 Each semester, the Center for Teaching & Learning and the Office of First Year Seminar co-facilitate a faculty institute to assist future FYS instructors in developing an effective interdisciplinary course design and in teaching the course for the first time.

 When should I plan to participate in FYS Institute training?
-If you’d like to teach the course for the first time next spring 2018, you are invited to join us for the Institute this fall.
-(If you are not able to teach FYS in spring 2018, we invite you to join us for the next FYS Institute training in spring 2018 which would prepare you to teach in fall 2018.)
+If you’d like to teach the course for the first time next fall 2018, you are invited to join us for the Institute this spring.
+(If you are not able to teach FYS in fall 2018, we invite you to join us for the next FYS Institute training in fall 2018 which would prepare you to teach in spring 2019.)